 Introduction

 This documentation is related to 'LibreNMS Image', created by Puppeteers Oy.
 LibreNMS Image is an open source, pre-built Cloud virtual machine image that runs LibreNMS, "a fully featured network monitoring system that provides a wealth of features and device support".
-LibreNMS Image contains Apache, PHP, MySQL, LibreNMS, snmpd and large number of other software.
+LibreNMS Image contains Nginx, PHP, MariaDB, LibreNMS, snmpd and large number of other software.
 Currently it's available for Azure Marketplace and AWS Marketplace.
 See LibreNMS Image product page for more information on the features.

 Security Group setup